Legal Center for Restaurant Employees

 1) My employer is violating the law, how can I afford to hire a lawyer?

-We regularly take cases on a contingency basis.
-If we take your case on a contingency, we will only be paid if we are successful in obtaining a settlement or win at trial.
+We represent most of our clients on a contingent fee.
+If we take your case on a contingency fee, we will only be paid if we are successful in obtaining a settlement or win at trial.
 In either case, our law firm will be paid out of your settlement — by your employer.
-If we are unsuccessful in recovering wages, we will be paid nothing.
+If we are unsuccessful in recovering wages, we will not be paid and you will not owe us anything.

 2) How much can I recover?

-If it is determined that your employer has violated the federal tipping laws, you are entitled to recover damages in the following amounts:
+If it is determined that your employer has violated the federal tipping laws, you are entitled to recover substantial damages under federal law.
+The following are the types of damages you will be entitled to recover:

 - Since your employer violated the law that allows them to pay you at the subminimum wage rate, your employer has lost the right to pay the subminimum wage and must make up the difference between the subminimum wage they paid your and the full minimum wage, multiplied by every hour worked in the past two years.
 If you are in a state where there is no state law setting a higher minimum wage rate, you would be entitled to recover $5.12 for every hour worked ($7.25 – $2.13 = $5.12).